 Your customer might change from one presentation to another.
-In one meeting, you might be presenting your stuff to the CEO of the company, in another; your TG might be a department manager.
-So your sales pitch will need to be accommodating of all the levels involved, customized for the manager just as much as for the CEO.
+In one meeting, you might be presenting your stuff to the CEO of the company while you might be presenting to a department manager in another.
+So your pitch should be accommodating of all the levels involved, customized for the manager just as much as for the CEO.

 While the CEO is greatly interested in increasing revenues, the junior guy is looking out for the next promotion.
 You sales talk needs to take care of the aspirations of both these guys.

 3. Is there a central idea in your pitch?

 Many salespeople veer off the central topic in their presentations quickly.
 In order to make a great presentation, you should always focus on the core benefit that your product is offering.
 Never stray from that.